top of page

 Diagnosis of Occult Blood in Urine

-Diagnosing occult blood in urine is difficult because you can't see it.
-But doctors can use your medical history, a physical check-up, and lab tests to find it.
+Finding occult blood in urine can be tricky since you can’t see it with your eyes.
+Doctors use your medical history, physical exams, and several lab tests to detect it.
 Here are some tests that might be used:

 1. Urinalysis